Login to Complete _an Application_ or to Access Judging Panel

 - Other AIA Members: $150 per project entry

-- By submitting a project, the submitting architect asserts that he or she has provided a complete list of participants who contributed substantially to the design of the project (regardless of discipline) and absolves AIAPV of any responsibility for omissions.
+- By submitting a project, the submitting architect affirms that he or she has provided a complete list of participants who contributed substantially to the design of the project (regardless of discipline) and absolves AIAPV of any responsibility for omissions.

-- Entry fees are non-refundable
+- Entry fees are non-refundable and non-deferrable.

 Submission Categories